Mastryq/KpopZtation/README.md

-This is a project my Pattern Software Design Course.
+This is a project for my Pattern Software Design Course.
 Worked together with
 - Kenneth
 - Daniel